aslam-mulkin/gns3-docker-images/ipterm/README.md

 It is divided into several sub-images:

-- nettools-base
+- ipterm-base
   This image includes the common utilities mentioned previously.
   It creates the foundation for the next images.
   It's not intended, that the user directly uses this image.
-- nettools-cli
+- ipterm
-  It adds a default command (bash) and a persistent directory (/root) to the nettools-base image.
+  Based on ipterm-base it sets bash as the default command and uses /root as a persistent directory.
-- nettools-web
+- webterm
-  This adds the Firefox web browser to the nettools.
+  This adds the Firefox web browser to ipterm-base.
-  Like nettools-cli, the /root directory is persistent.
+  Like ipterm, the /root directory is persistent.

 ## Build and publish the Images

 First the base image has to be created:

 ```
-docker build -t gns3/nettools-base base
+docker build -t gns3/ipterm-base base
-docker push gns3/nettools-base
+docker push gns3/ipterm-base    (optional)
 ```

-Afterwards the cli and/or the web image can be build:
+Afterwards the cli and/or the web image can be built:

 ```
-docker build -t gns3/nettools cli
+docker build -t gns3/ipterm cli
-docker push gns3/nettools
+docker push gns3/ipterm
 ```

 ```
-docker build -t gns3/nettools-web web
+docker build -t gns3/webterm web
-docker push gns3/nettools-web
+docker push gns3/webterm
 ```